The Alphastream Gaming Blog

 Download and change the image and text to be whatever fits your PC.
 You can find lots of images online – the WotC galleries are a good source as well, especially the galleries for the PH and Power books.

-While PC tents help track who they are, mini-tents can be used to track when each player and monster will act.
+While PC tents help track who they are, mini Initiative Tents can be used to track when each player and monster will act.
 There are a lot of ways to track initiative, but this is by far my favorite.
 You can see an example in this image:

 Tactics.
-This is my favorite reason.
-Even when I am playing and the DM has some other way of tracking init, I still use these so the party knows what will be taking place.
-The DM often stops using their method because this ends up being better.
-With the init tents, leaders truly shine.
+Initiative tents are incredible for RPGs such as D&D 4E, where leaders can choose tactics based on initiative order.
 They can say things like “ready for me, it won’t change your order” or “I won’t use my healing interrupt because I go before any monsters and I will heal you then.”
 PCs can see exactly when others go, making movement into flanking clear in terms of when it will pay off.
 End of turn effects are easy to gauge, for things like granting saves.
 Monster turns are clear, so players know when the pain will next come up.
 The transparency results in players being much more tactical and much more effective with their tactics.
+With any edition, both DM and players have a better tactical grasp of when everyone acts, allowing for better planning.
+“I’m going to ready for the monster to attack, and then cure you.”
+Even in non-DnD games, initiative tents help players plan better.
+“I’ll pilot the starship after you fire the lasers, right before the enemies get to shoot at us.”

 The only possible downside I have found is that delaying and readying can require some tent shuffling.
 However, I am impressed at how easily the players do this.
 Sometimes players will just move the tents on their own, before I even look up from the adventure to do it myself.